LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

 \subsubsection{Pure Droop Control}

 The RAP $q$ is directly fed back to the droop mechanism without a pre-filter, which corresponds to Fig. \ref{fig_avr}(e) with $T_q=0$.
 As observed in Fig. \ref{fig_loci_Tq}, a small $T_q$ results in unstable resonance modes.
 Therefore, pure droop control cannot be directly applied to SL-GFM converters unless the resonance effects are properly mitigated.
+It is worth noting that existing research on SL-GFM resonance is based on the pure droop control \cite{Liu2024a}, which attributes the observed instability to insufficient stability margins caused by undesired crossover, which AD used to suppress such crossover effects.
+As discussed in comment 4) regarding droop control, $T_q$ contributes to enhancing resonance stability and droop-I control exhibits a higher risk to resonance instability as transition to nonminimum phase may occur.

 In summary, the resonance stability of various RAP control structures in Fig. \ref{fig_avr} can be ranked as